agnesforsberg/katacoda-scenarios/travis-ci-with-react-testing/step6.md

 ❗ __Fix the error immediately and push it before progressing to the next step!__ ❗

-Now we have shown how the script `Node run build` affects the travis file and the importance of ensuring that , next we will see the importance of React tests where the app might not be broken but still works in the wrong way.
+Now we have shown how the script `Node run build` affects the Travis file and the importance of ensuring that.
+Next we will see the importance of React tests where the app might not be broken but still works in the wrong way.